-- (a) Nominations which require House confirmation shall be referred by the Speaker to a standing or special committee for consideration. - (b) Committee reports on nominations shall be combined for consideration by the House.
-To be approved by the House, the combined report shall be adopted by a majority of the Members of the House.
-At the request of any Member a nominee shall be separated from the combined report and considered individually by the House.
+(a) Nominations which require House confirmation shall be referred by the Speaker to a standing or special committee for consideration.

+(b) Committee reports on nominations shall be combined for consideration by the House.
+To be approved by the House, the combined report shall be adopted by a majority of the members of the House.
+At the request of any member, a nominee shall be separated from the combined report and considered individually by the House.
 The Majority Floor Leader shall be responsible for preparation and submission of the combined report.

-11.2 - Impeachments
+11.2 - Investigations

-No investigating committee formed for the purpose of considering articles of impeachment shall be formed unless first authorized by a resolution of the House or by the Speaker.
-The resolution shall define the duties and time period during which the committee shall function.
-Any Member or Members requesting the investigation shall not serve as chair of the committee.
+- (a) No special committee established for the purpose of considering articles of impeachment or any other type of investigation shall be formed unless first authorized by a House resolution or by the Speaker. - (b) If authorized by House resolution, the resolution shall define the duties and time period during which the committee shall exist.
+Any member or members requesting the investigation shall not serve as chairperson of the special committee. - (c) Special committees established under this section shall, upon convening, adopt such rules and procedures as shall be determined by the committee to be in the best interest of the House of Representatives.

-11.3 - Call of the House
+11.3 - Distribution Within House of Representatives